google/WebFundamentals/src/site/documentation/introduction-to-media/video/index.markdown

 title: "Video"
 description: "Learn about the simplest ways to add video to your site and ensure users
               get the best possible experience on any device."
-introduction: "Videos can be fun, informative, and users can consume information
+introduction: "Users like videos; they can be fun, informative.
+               On mobile devices,
-               on the go easier than having to read small fonts and scroll down a page on a mobile device.
+               information can be consumed on the go without having to read small fonts and scroll down a page.
-               But videos take bandwidth; they don't always work the same across every platform.
+               But videos take bandwidth;
+               they don't always work the same across every platform.
-               Any value the user might get from watching video diminishes when the user has to wait for the video to load, or the user presses play and nothing happens.
+               Users don't like waiting for videos to load, or when they press play and nothing happens.
                Read more to find the simplest way to add video to your site and ensure users get the best possible experience on any device."
 article: